Sejoslaw/KD.FakeDb/README.md

           var serializer = new FakeDbSerializer<XmlReader, XmlWriter>() // Serializer with given Xml Parameters, used to read / write Fake Database
           {
-              Database = db, // Database which will be written to file Configuration = new FakeDbXMLByColumnConfiguration() // Default configuration used to read / write Fake Database
+              Database = db, // Database which will be written to file Configuration = new FakeDbXMLByColumnConfiguration() // Default configuration used to read / write Fake Database to / from XML File.
           };
           serializer.WriteDatabase(writer); // Write Fake Database to file }